 You likely know creating a will is an important step in estate planning and becomes even more crucial if you own a substantial amount of property.
 When you look into how to make your will, you may discover horror stories about inheritances gone wrong and conclude you need an estate planning lawyer.
 Searching for an “estate planning lawyer near me” is a common first step in selecting the best one.

-The Law Office of Andrew M. Lamkin, P.C., offers comprehensive estate planning services from an experienced estate planning lawyer in NYC.
+The Law Office of Andrew M. Lamkin, P.C., offers comprehensive estate planning services from an experienced estate planning attorney in NYC.
 For nearly 20 years, we have dedicated our practice to our community and clients.

 What Is Estate Planning?